 Take for instance a business case that had been written by the IT, finance and HR people.
 It was asking for more resources for the department on the admin side.
 It went to the DM and VPs, and they didn’t like the draft.
 It got kicked to the ADM, to the DG, and to … me.
 Me, the policy coordination guy.
 I wasn’t even acting then.
 I was just the ES-04 policy wonk.
 I said, “Umm, okay, I’ll look at it.”
 And I was amazed at just how, well, bad it was.
 It basically said CIDA had really expensive computers and a lot of people and TBS should give us more money.
 It had almost nothing anywhere in it about the business of the department.
 You know, development.
 No wonder nobody liked it.

 It came to me as a hot file, i.e. “fix it fast”, so I set up a meeting with the DG in charge and went to see her.
 I didn’t know anyone in their branch, not really.
 Remember, I wasn’t actually the corporate guy, I just sat near them apparently.
 Anyway, we have a meeting, she brings in these four people, doesn’t introduce any of them, and it’s go time.
 I think they’re all analysts, like me, not sure their role exactly, but whatever, I went through their business case.
 I gave them my analysis, and while I wasn’t vicious, I wasn’t particularly going for style points either.
-I had got ideas how to fix it, and would send them some potential text to consider, but it really needed a policy lens added.
+I had ideas on how to fix it, and would send them some potential text to consider, but it really needed a policy lens added.
 At the end of my ripping it apart, nicely but bluntly, she then explained she’s going on holidays and the other four people would be the ones I deal with for the rewrite.
 All four of them were her directors and one of them would be acting DG.

-Me, the ES-04 just told four directors they hadn’t done their job and I was going to fix it for them.
+I, the ES-04, just told four directors they hadn’t done their job and I was going to fix it for them.
 The meeting ended, and I was coming back to my office, and I realized something.
 Sure, I could have presented a little more softly, but I hadn’t been rude, and more importantly?
 I knew I wasn’t wrong.
 I had just met with four much more experienced and senior people, and I had better knowledge and strategic judgement than all of them combined, at least when it came to how to tell THIS story.
 They were good at their jobs, the data and information was solid, but this was MY world.
 I went back to my office, rewrote the business case, sent it back to everyone, it went up through the ADMs and DMs, and everyone loved it.
 Three days and it went to TBS, relatively unchanged from my rewrite.
 An area that I had known little about prior to four days before, and yet I adapted to it, situated it in a way the DMs and ADMs wanted, and TBS accepted.
 An interesting experience.

 An outcome that didn’t surprise my DG.
 Despite the fact she wasn’t considering me for the acting Director position, she kept trying to push me to the corporate planning side.
 One time, she even presented this org chart to the directorate that she had done on the fly — and I was listed in the other team!
 That wasn’t a strategic move, she just forgot I didn’t work there, because I was her “special corporate projects” person.